Michael Raymond Leake

 Leake spent the summer of 2008 with Team USA.
 He was 3-0 with a 0.64 ERA and hit .236 for the team.
 Mike allowed 10 baserunners but only one run in five innings in the 2008 Haarlem Baseball Week, getting a no-decision; playing the field regularly, he batted .263/.263/.263 as the US won the event.
 In the 2008 World University Championship, he batted .250/.400/.500 for the Gold Medalists.
 He allowed two hits and no runs in eight scoreless innings on the mound.

 In 2009, Mike was 16-1 entering the 2009 College World Series, leading NCAA Division I in wins.
 The Cincinnati Reds chose him 8th overall in the 2009 amateur draft, the 25th first-round pick ever from Arizona State.
-Leake was signed by scout Clark Crist, but did not pitch again in 2009.
-He did however receive an invitation to the Reds' spring training in 2010.
-Although overshadowed by Cuban defector Aroldis Chapman and his 100 mph fastballs, Leake impressed the team's brass enough that he won the team's fifth starter job and made his major league debut on April 10 against the Chicago Cubs, bypassing the minor leagues completely.
+Leake was signed by scout Clark Crist, but did not pitch again in 2009 until he appeared in the Arizona Fall League for a half-dozen games.
+He then received an invitation to the Reds' spring training in 2010.
+Although overshadowed by Cuban defector Aroldis Chapman and his 100 mph fastballs, Leake impressed the team's brass enough that he won the team's fifth starter job and made his major league debut on April 10th against the Chicago Cubs, effectively bypassing the minor leagues.
 He was only the 21st drafted player to go directly to the major leagues since the institution of the amateur draft in 1965.
 In his debut, he gave up only one run in 6 2/3 innings but did not figure in the decision as the Reds won, 3-1.
 He collected his first major league win on April 22nd, 8-5 over the Los Angeles Dodgers.
 He completed his first season with an 8-4 record and a 4.23 ERA in 24 games (22 starts), with 91 Ks and 61 walks in 138 1/3 innings.
 He was shut down towards the end of the season as the Reds' management wanted to limit his innings and was not used in the postseason.

 Leake started the 2011 season with wins in two of his first three starts, but then made the headlines for the wrong reasons when he was arrested on April 18th in a downtown Cincinnati Macy's department store for shoplifting.
 Security cameras had caught him removing security tags on 6 tee-shirts, worth around $60, and then walking out without paying for the merchandise.
 He appeared in court the next day and his attorney requested that he be allowed to enter a diversion program for first-time offenders, which would allow him to continue to pitch after admitting his guilt, paying a fine and performing volunteer work.
 Overall, he was 12-9, 3.86 in 29 games, including 26 starts, as his season was once again cut short because the Reds did not want to see his total of innings pitched increase too much over previous years.
 He pitched 167 2/3 innings, 30 more than he had pitched as a rookie the previous season.
 He walked only 38, putting him 10th in the 2011 NL in lowest walk rate, right behind teammate Bronson Arroyo.